-If you are finding that your RLS is associated with pregnancy, it usually disappears on its own within four weeks of the birth.
+If you are finding that your Restless Leg Syndrome is associated with pregnancy, it usually disappears on its own within four weeks of the birth.

 - Avoiding stimulants in the evening – such as caffeine, tobacco and alcohol